 It’s a negative repelling force that appears in many colors and shapes: self-sabotage, procrastination, fear, self-doubt and arrogance.
 It’s aim is to shove you away, distract you and prevent you from doing your work.

 Although Resistance seems to come from outside of ourselves (our jobs, friends, partners) it actually arises from within.

-Fight the resistance to write songs!
-Do you think it hard to write?
+Do you think it hard to write songs?

-Think of Leo Tolstoy having thirteen kids and writing “War and Peace”.
+Think of Leo Tolstoy having thirteen kids and writing the book“War and Peace”.

 Think of Lance Armstrong having cancer and winning Tour de France.

 Defeating resistance will seem absolutely impossible at first.

 To do so, you will need to think like a Professional.

 In the book Pressfield makes a clear distinction between the Professional and the Amateur.

 Here are some of the distinctions between the two: